dimitrskpl/promis-spatial-bias-mitigation/README.md

-# PROMIS: PROcessing MItigation of Spatial Bias
+# PROMIS: Post-PROcessing MItigation of Spatial Bias

 This repository contains the official code for the paper titled **PROMIS: PROcessing MItigation of Spatial Bias**.